 As you approach the Great Geysir by car or bus, you will notice steam rising from the ground near the roads.
-The terrain begins to showcase the incredible powers of the Earth until you eventually reach the Haukadalur valley, where most of the geothermal activity is concentrated.
+The terrain begins to showcase the incredible powers of the earth until you eventually reach the Haukadalur valley, where most of the geothermal activity is concentrated.

 A footpath leads you through a landscape dotted with turquoise colored hot pools, oozing clay pots, and furiously steaming fumaroles.
-It’s an impressive site which is also home to two famous geysers: The Great Geysir and Strokkur.
+It's an impressive site that is also home to two famous geysers: The Great Geysir and Strokkur.

 Until the 19th century, The Great Geysir would shoot water multiple times a day at extremely high distances.
 In 1845, the spouted water was said to have reached a height of over 170 meters!
 By the early 20th century it only erupted every six-hours and by 1916 the eruptions stopped completely.